Martchus/openQA-helper/README.md

 * os-autoinst's native binaries are built manually.
 * all dependencies are installed via zypper (rather than language-specific package managers).
 * no containers are used.
 One can optionally use Docker to run tests, though.
+* `sudo` is used explicitly if root privileges are required.

 I recommend to use Tumbleweed as development system for openQA - at least when using these helpers.
 It has proven to be stable enough for me.
 Using Leap you might miss some of the required packages.